ThatOneCalculator/DiscordRPCMaker/README.md

 4. Follow the prompts the program gives you.

 ### Part 4: Running your presence
-1. Open Discord (optional, but you wanna see your cool presence, right?)
+1. Open Discord (it's fine in the background, but you wanna see your cool presence, right?)
 2. Just type the command below into the same cmd/Terminal window from before:
 - **Windows**: `start /b drpc`
 - **macOS/Linux**: `drpc & disown`